 LoveArabic is a social enterprise.
 Why did you chose this particular type of enterprise?

 We explored different types of structures by talking with other Centre for Social Innovation members who were leading other projects with a social mission.
 We knew that we wanted to approach this problem with a non-traditional solution.
 We felt that a social enterprise would allow us to be more creative and have bigger opportunities to collaborate with more people and organizations who supported our mission.

 Why are knowledge and empathy so important to your social enterprise?

 Although we live in Toronto, one of the most multicultural cities in the world, and have free and uncensored access to information, people still find themselves surrounded by information bubbles and filters that are created by the area we live in, the websites that we visit or the news channels that we follow.

-We believe that the best way to effectively burst these bubbles, that shape our perceptions of others in our community, is by bringing people together.
-By uniting people of different cultures it provides an opportunity to learn something new about our neighbors, and allows people to create direct connections.
+We believe that the best way to effectively burst these bubbles that shape our perceptions of others in our community is by bringing people together.
+By uniting people of different cultures, we provide an opportunity to learn something new about our neighbours, and allow people to create direct connections.

 If we learn a new language together, try a new food or learn a new dance,

 this new knowledge will replace our bias with

 empathy, and knowledge that we are all the same.

 What has been the most rewarding experience since you started LoveArabic?